fbouliane/ddns-updater-aws/README.md

 Please follow [these instruction](https://willwarren.com/2014/07/03/roll-dynamic-dns-service-using-amazon-route53/#step-2-set-up-your-hosted-zone-on-route53:bef5789d633e223574fb4cc7b8ade916) from step 2-4 to setup your amazon server.
 The recovered values should be added to your ddns_aws_updater.ini

 ## Usage

 0. Copy and edit the `ddns_updater_aws/ddns_updater_aws.default.ini` to `ddns_updater_aws/ddns_updater_aws.ini`
 0. Install the requirements `python setup.py install`
 0. Execute the software (*python style* `python -m ddns_updater_aws`, *bash style* `ddns_updater_aws/__main__.py`)

-*The script only updates once the IP, it's intended usage is to launch the script at an interval by something like a cron job.*
+*The script only updates once the IP, it's intended usage is to launch the script at an interval by something like a cron job. see [Advanced usage](Advanced.md)*

-### Specify interface for dns query

-This setting is used to ensure dns query starts from specified interface.
-It resolves the specified interface ip to pass it to the dns query.
-It can be useful when network magic need to happen (in my case, bypassing a vpn, using specified non-default interface)

-To use this feature, some additionnals install are required.
-Those were ommited due to netifaces requiring `python-dev`not present by default on linux.

-`sudo apt-get install python-dev # install python header on linux`

-`pip install 'netifaces>=0.10.4,<0.11.0' # install netifaces`

 ## Tests
 only tested on ubuntu 12.04, should work on other platforms however.